SumoLogic/sumologic-documentation/docs/platform-services/automation-service/app-central/integrations/druva.md

 ***Version: 1.0
 Updated: April 4, 2024***

-The Druva is a service designed primarily to respond to Ransomware attacks, identified by detecting anomalies and suspicious behavior for data protected across data sources including data center and endpoints.
+ Druva is a service designed primarily to respond to ransomware attacks, identified by detecting anomalies and suspicious behavior for data protected across data sources including data centers and endpoints.

 ## Actions

 * **Delete Quarantine Range** *(Containment)* - Deletes the quarantine range for an infected resource.
 When you delete a quarantine range, all the snapshots on the resource are again available for restore and download.
 * **Delete Snapshot** *(Containment)* - Delete an infected snapshot using the snapshot ID.